mcaliman/mcaliman.github.io/_posts/en/linux/2014-06-07-install-jekyll.md

 ---
 layout: post
-title:  "How to install Jekyll on ubuntu 14.04."
+title:  "How to install Jekyll on Ubuntu 14.04"
 excerpt: "Installing Jekyll on Ubuntu 14.04 for static site generation"
 category: Linux
 comments: true